The best hydration packs 2023: for water, energy gels, and much more

 Reasons to avoid

-This breathable unisex hydration pack is so comfortable and airy, you hardly know you’re wearing it.
+This breathable unisex hydration pack is so comfortable and airy, we hardly knew we were wearing it.
 The super-light, meshy material at the shoulders and back keep things cool as well.
-Though the smallest bag on the list, at just 11L capacity, this smart design offers surprisingly ample space for fuel and gear storage, with two bigger pockets in back to stow a jacket or bulkier gear, and six smaller pockets up front for easy access.
+We found this smart design offers surprisingly ample space for fuel and gear storage, with two bigger pockets in back to stow a jacket or bulkier gear, and six smaller pockets up front for easy access.
 There’s even an attachment for trekking poles and a safety whistle, for adventurers heading into the wild.

 We noted some bounce when moving fast on a trail run, but the adjustable chest straps – while not at all easy to move up and down – helped mitigate that movement, offering a secure, nuanced fit to accommodate a variety of shapes and sizes.
 The vest comes with two soft bottles that sit comfortably in deep pockets up front, but there’s room in back for a bladder if you prefer.
 A smart piece of kit that’s well-suited to running and shorter days out on the trail.